Release notes

 Modified: Colophon

-The "Copyright" page has been added to the colophon.
-It describes the policy on content reuse and copyrights related to the Algorithm Register.
+The 'Copyright' page has been added to the colophon.
+It describes the policy regarding the reuse of content and copyrights relating to the Algorithm Register.

-The texts of the following pages of the colophon have been updated: 'Privacy', 'Archive', and 'Accessibility'.
+The texts on the following pages of the colophon have been modified: 'Privacy', 'Archive', and 'Accessibility'.

 Improved: Algorithm overview

-On the organization page, you'll see an overview of all algorithm descriptions published by that organization.
+On the organization page, you will see an overview of all algorithm descriptions published by the respective organization.
 Previously, only the title of the algorithm description was displayed.
-This has been updated to match the display on the algorithm overview page.
+This has been adjusted to match the display on the algorithm overview page.

 Improved: Dashboard

-Using the menu option, you can view maps of municipalities, water boards, provinces, and environmental services, showing who is already connected and who is already publishing.
-When you hover your mouse over the map, the name of the organization appears.
+Via the menu option, you can view maps of municipalities, water boards, provinces, and environmental services showing who is already connected and who is already publishing.
+When you hover your mouse over the map, the name of the organization is displayed.
 This display has been improved.

 For editors: